Finesse Weapons 5e (Updated for 2024 Rules)

 What Are Finesse Weapons in 5e?

-Chapter 5: Equipment – Basic Rules
+Chapter 6: Equipment – 2024 D&D Free Rules

-Looks pretty straightforward, but finesse weapons have a lot of intricacies surrounding their mechanics that aren’t explored here.
-Let’s go ahead and dive into what you need to know before choosing a finesse weapon for your 5e build.
+Looks pretty straightforward, but Finesse weapons have a lot of intricacies surrounding their mechanics that aren’t explored here.
+Let’s go ahead and dive into what you need to know before choosing a Finesse weapon for your 5e build.

 A List of All Finesse Weapons in 5e

-Before we get into it, what are your options for finesse weapons?
+Before we get into it, what are your options for Finesse weapons?
 Here’s a quick overview of your choices, as well as their properties:

 Weapon Cost Damage Weight Properties Type